mathesar-foundation/mathesar/docs/docs/installation/ubuntu-manual.md

   }
 }" > /etc/nginx/sites-enabled/mathesar.example.com

-With this in place, we can not install the SSL certificate for our domain.
+With this in place, we can now install the SSL certificate for our domain.
 You can run this command:
 ```sh
 letsencrypt certonly -n --webroot -w /var/www/letsencrypt -m you@mathesar.example.com --agree-tos -d mathesar.example.com
 ```